celestiteskies/IN1900/README.md

 # IN1900
-All code for IN1900 in python3.
+All code for IN1900(uio) course in python3.